zannloo/tp/docs/DeveloperGuide.md

           Expected: All the students under `grp-001` will be displayed.

         - Test case: `ls 0001Y`<br>
-          Expected: An error message of `Cannot show children list for this path.` will be shown.
+          Expected: An error message of `Cannot show children list for this path` will be shown.

         - Test case: `ls x` (where x is an invalid path)<br>
           Expected: An error message of `Invalid relative path` will be shown.